Internships in Geography

 - An on-site work supervisor

-The on-site work supervisor is the person involved most closely with the student over the course of the internship.
+The Internship supervisor is the person involved most closely with the student over the course of the internship.
 Students should clearly articulate the skills they are bringing to the agency, organization or business before the start of the internship, and they should openly discuss their goals for undertaking the internship with the on-site supervisor.
+These should be reflected in the Internship contract

 Still have questions?

-Please see our Frequently Asked Questions (below) or contact Professor Daniel Gavin (email@example.com) or the Geography department internship coordinator: Jessie Clark (firstname.lastname@example.org) for more information.
+Please see our Frequently Asked Questions (below) or contact Leslie McLees (firstname.lastname@example.org), the Geography department internship coordinator for more information.

 Frequently Asked Questions About Internships